 I'm a journalist in the Middle East, currently based in Amman, Jordan.
 I was most recently the Middle East bureau chief for Circa, and continue to be a contributor to Nature and the Middle East correspondent for talk radio in Cape Town, South Africa.
 Check out my clips here.

-I'm a freelance journalist in the Middle East, currently based in Beirut, Lebanon.
 For five years I lived in Cairo as a journalist and professor, writing about economics, archaeology, technology, business, politics and social affairs.
-My work has appeared in National Geographic News and NewsWatch, Reuters, the Daily Beast, USA Today, the Washington Times, the Economist Intelligence Uni (EIU)t, Al Masry Al Youm, Al Ahram Weekly, Nile International, AOLNews, and McClatchy Newspapers.
+My work has appeared in National Geographic News and NewsWatch, Reuters Video, the Colombia Journalism Review, the Daily Beast, USA Today, Al-Ahram Weekly, Nature Middle East, the Washington Times, the Economist Intelligence Unit (EIU), Al Masry Al Youm, Nile International, AOLNews, and McClatchy Newspapers.
 Fodor's Travel Guide to Egypt also features my work on Egyptology.

 I moved to Beirut in 2011 and have since been mostly between Lebanon, Egypt and Jordan.
 Before moving to Beirut I was a researcher and notesender for the EIU and a news producer for Reuters-VCSS making video packages about world events.
 I was a reporter for Al-Masry Al-Youm English Edition (later the Egypt Independent) and founded ICT Business magazine, where I was the Editor-in-Chief for two years.
 I have been regularly featured in the Global Village Voices segment on Al Jazeera English's Listening Post program.
 I taught journalism and media ethics at the American University in Cairo for two years.